pdimarcodev/Pokemons/README.md

 ## How to use

-A paging size of 20 is used, you can get more pokemons by pushing more at the list's end.\
-To move back to previous items do a pull refresh at the list's start.\
 Do a long press on the card (or the star in the details' screen) to add or remove favorite.\
 Favorites are persisted on the device.\